 If an incident responder has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
 The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.

-Should two out of the three lead incident responders need to recuse themselves, Naomi Ceder (PSF’s chairperson) will step in as a lead incident responder.
+Should more than two of the PyCon lead incident responders need to recuse themselves, another PyCon staff member will step in as a temporary lead incident responder.

-This procedure has been adapted from the Ada Initiative’s guide titled “Conference anti-harassment/Responding to Reports”, the Django Project reporting guidelines (CC BY 3.0) and has been updated by Otter Tech.
+This procedure was adapted from the Ada Initiative’s guide titled “Conference anti-harassment/Responding to Reports”, the Django Project reporting guidelines (CC BY 3.0), with additions by Otter Tech.